chrisgrieser/finder-vim-mode/README.md

 Unfortunately, Karabiner has no mechanism for auto-updating its plugins.
 Therefore, you have to install updates manually by re-running the code above.
 You can watch the releases of this repo to be notified when there are updates.

 ## Caveats
-Since Karabiner "plugins" are nothing more than JSON files, this plugin has quite a few limitations.
+Since Karabiner plugins are nothing more than JSON files, this plugin has some limitations:
 - Only List view is supported.
 The desktop is not supported.
 - File selection dialogues from other apps (e.g., to upload a file in the browser) are not supported.
 - This has only been tested on the German QWERTZ keyboard layout and the standard US-QWERTY layout.
 There are probably some bugs with other layouts, if you stumble upon one, please open a bug report.